MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5901.md

 ms.search.form: Report_5901_Primary
 ms.date: 11/2/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Service Item Line Labels (report)

-The **Service Item Line Labels** report shows a list of the service items in the service orders.
+The **Service Item Line Labels** report shows a list of service items that are included in service orders.

-The report displays information such as the order number, service item number, serial number, and the name of the item.
+The report displays information such as:

+- Order number
+- Service item number
+- Serial number
+- Name of the item

 ## Use cases